Wojciech-Podlesny/-Recruitment-Task/README.md

 ## Project overview

 This repository contains the code for the Recruitment Task, developed as part of a recruitment process for the position of Frontend Developer.
-The project demonstrates skills in HTML, Tailwind CSS, and JavaScript, focusing on creating a clean, responsive, and maintainable website.
+The project demonstrates skills in HTML and Tailwind CSS, focusing on creating a clean, responsive, and maintainable website.

 ## Features